Hailey Cemetery Memorial Day

 Leaving a penny at the grave means simply that you visited.
 A nickel indicates that you and the deceased trained at boot camp together, while a dime means you served with him or her in some capacity.
 By leaving a quarter at the grave, you are telling the family that you were with the Soldier when he or she was killed.

-Leading up to the ceremony, on Friday, May 24th, 2024, we will be setting out flags and carnations to honor over 440 veterans’ graves.
-The Hailey Cemetery will be decorated from dusk Friday May 24 to dusk Monday May 27th.
+Leading up to the ceremony, on Friday, May 23rd, 2025, we will be decorating over 430 veterans’ graves with flags and carnations.
+The Hailey Cemetery will be decorated from dusk Friday May 23 to dusk Monday May 26th.

 This solemn tradition is a way for us to show our appreciation for those who have made the ultimate sacrifice for our nation.
 Additionally, we will place a Memorial wreath on the Blaine County Veterans monument in the cemetery.

-Ray Grosvenor, Marsha Reimann, Randy Bird, Katie Alloway, Wayne Burke, Benito Martinez, Geegee Lowe
+Randy Bird, Ray Grosvenor, Marsha Reimann, Katie Alloway, Benito Martinez and Geegee Lowe

 HAILEY CEMETERY